bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The dom is a bridge to the content & browser and is therefore an API.
 2. What is an event?
+    An event is something that happens when a user interacts with a webpage
 3. What is an event listener?
+    An event listener is the thing that "listens" to what the user is doing while interacting on a webpage.
+Certain activities will trigger an event listerner (for example, a click could trigger the "click" event listener).
 4. Why would we convert a NodeList into an Array?
+    Because we cannot use any array methods (with the exception of .forEach) on the NodeList since it is not (in reality) an array
 5. What is a component?
+    A componenet is something that has it's own functionality that can also be re-usable. (will eleaborate later).

 ### Git Set up